-Our Board of Directors currently consists of six members, classified into three classes as follows: Lan Bo Chen, Ph.D. and William S. Reardon, C.P.A. constitute the Class I directors with a term ending at the 2011 annual meeting of stockholders; Keith R. Gollust and Robert N. Wilson constitute the Class II directors with a term ending at the upcoming annual meeting of stockholders; and Safi R. Bahcall, Ph.D. and Bruce Kovner constitute the Class III directors with a term ending at the 2010 annual meeting of stockholders.
+Our Board of Directors currently consists of six members, classified into three classes as follows: Lan Bo Chen, Ph.D. and William S. Reardon, C.P.A. constitute the Class I directors with a term ending at the 2011 annual meeting of stockholders; Keith R. Gollust and Robert N. Wilson constitute the Class II directors with a term ending at the 2012 annual meeting of stockholders; and Safi R. Bahcall, Ph.D. and Bruce Kovner constitute the Class III directors with a term ending at the upcoming annual meeting of stockholders.
 At each annual meeting of stockholders, directors are elected for a full term of three years to succeed those directors whose terms are expiring.

-On February 25, 2009, the Board of Directors accepted the recommendation of the Nominating and Governance Committee and voted to nominate Keith R. Gollust and Robert N. Wilson for election at the annual meeting for a term of three years to serve until the 2012 annual meeting of stockholders, and until their successors have been elected and qualified, or until their earlier death, resignation, retirement or removal.
-Unless authority to vote for any of these nominees is withheld, the shares represented by a validly executed proxy will be voted FOR the election as directors of Mr. Gollust and Mr. Wilson.
+On February 2, 2010, the Board of Directors accepted the recommendation of the Nominating and Governance Committee and voted to nominate Safi R. Bahcall, Ph.D. and Bruce Kovner for election at the annual meeting for a term of three years to serve until the 2013 annual meeting of stockholders, and until their successors have been elected and qualified, or until their earlier death, resignation, retirement or removal.
+Unless authority to vote for any of these nominees is withheld, the shares represented by a validly executed proxy will be voted FOR the election as directors of Dr. Bahcall and Mr. Kovner.
 In the event that any nominee should become unable or unwilling to serve, the shares represented by a validly executed proxy will be voted for the election of such other person as the Board of Directors may recommend in his place, unless the Board chooses to reduce the number of directors serving on the Board.
 We have no reason to believe that any nominee will be unable or unwilling to serve as a director.